WELCOME TO THE

 Recent News

-The DBC is looking for pictures of birds taken between June 1, 2024, and August 31, 2024.
+The DBC is looking for pictures of birds taken between September 1, 2024, and November 30, 2024.
 All photos are welcome: amateur, funny, imperfect, high-quality.
 The “story behind the shot” is taken into account when judging.
 The judges want this to be a fun contest; no categories have been predefined for award winners so every entry has a chance to win!
 Note: the judges ask that you limit the number of photos entered to five or less.
-The contest is open to DBC members only.
-Photos may be taken anywhere (not just DuPage/Illinois).
-If a picture includes people, the submitter […]
+They usually do not give out more than one award to the same author if they submit multiple images.
+The contest is open […]

 Become a member today and join the DuPage Birding Club!